Power cut in parts of Northern California to prevent fires

 SAN FRANCISCO (AP) — Power was shut off in wind-prone parts of Northern California on Thursday to prevent sparking wires from igniting new wildfires during a new round of gusty, dry weather.

-Pacific Gas & Electric’s online map of public safety power shutoffs showed large clusters of outages in the northern Sacramento Valley and the northern Sierra Nevada foothills and a few elsewhere.
+Pacific Gas & Electric’s online map of public safety power shutoffs showed outages in the northern Sacramento Valley, northern Sierra Nevada foothills and a few elsewhere, affecting more than 32,500 customers in nine counties.

-The utility had said it would begin shutoffs at 8 p.m.
-Wednesday and through the evening in targeted areas of 15 counties, affecting about 37,000 customers.
-Shutoffs were expected to last into Friday.
+The utility began shutoffs Wednesday night and said as many as 37,000 customers in 15 counties could be affected.

-The National Weather Service issued warnings Wednesday night into Friday, predicting low humidity and winds up to 40 mph at times in the mountains, valleys and coastal areas of the San Francisco Bay Area, Sacramento region and the Sierra.
+The National Weather Service warned of low humidity and gusty winds into Friday.